Cancer & HAI Summary

 Colorectal cancer (CRC) is one of the three most common cancers.
 Tumors first form in the inner lining of the colon or the rectum, parts of the digestive system.
 As with many cancers, if the tumors have spread beyond the colon where they originated, patient treatment can become more complex and challenging.
 The main route of spread of CRC tumor cells is to the liver.

 Cholangiocarcinoma, also known as bile duct cancer, is rarer than colorectal cancer.
 Bile is a digestive fluid that is created by the liver, stored in the gall bladder, then delivered to the upper small intestine via the bile ducts to help digest fats to be absorbed by the intestines.
-Cancer of the bile ducts, like colorectal cancer, can also spread to the liver.
+Cancer of the bile ducts, like colorectal cancer, can also spread within the liver.

 Intera Oncology was founded with the mission to ensure an FDA Approved Hepatic Artery Infusion implantable pump is available to hospitals and their patients.